codaitya/codaitya.github.io/_posts/2020-09-26-building-amazing-teams.md

 I will distill the learnings from above and my personal experience into points I believe go into making a great team.

--Hire well
+- **Hire well** : This is most
--Enable psychological safety in the team :
+- Enable psychological safety in the team :
--Involve people in the mission :  man on the moon.
+- Involve people in the mission :  man on the moon.
--Structure of the organization :  quote safi bachall -Allow people to bring their true self :
+- tructure of the organization :  quote safi bachall
+- Allow people to bring their true self :